 Proudly presented by the Guangdong Provincial Department of Culture, the Youth Music Culture Guangdong (YMCG) is organized by the Guangzhou Symphony Orchestra (GSO) and Xinghai Concert Hall.
 The success of the major musical and cultural events in Guangdong province over the past decade including the Canton International Summer Music Academy (2005-2007) and the Canton Asian Music Festival (2010) have shown the region’s potential to reach out to the world.
-With world-renowned Mr. Yo-Yo Ma serving as Artistic Director, YMCG will continue its musical and cultural outreach with young musicians from not only China but all across the globe.
+With world-renowned Mr. Yo-Yo Ma serving as Artistic Director, YMCG continues its musical and cultural outreach with young musicians from not only China but all across the globe.

 Yo-Yo Ma hopes young musicians who participate in the YMCG project can ponder three core issues—Content (“How to understand music?”), Communication and Reception (“Whose need does music meet?
 Yourself, the audience or the composer?”).
 Answers to these philosophical questions will provide benefits for a lifetime.

 According to YMCG project organizers, up to now, no other music festival in mainland China has been founded on addressing young people on an international level.
-Guangdong province has always been a pioneer on many fronts throughout history, and the founding of YMCG this year is most timely.
+Guangdong province has always been a pioneer on many fronts throughout history, and the founding of YMCG is most timely.
 Not only does the province enjoy one of the country’s strongest economies, but its cultural foundation and global connections are also enviable.
 Guangzhou ranks among China’s first-tier cities and enjoys one of the longest histories as a port open for foreign trade; it has been a business center in the region for more than a millennium.
 Guangzhou is also a major city along the coastal Silk Road with a deep and rich cultural heritage.
-The YMCG will open a door through which people can see both outside and inside China.
-As an annual arts and cultural project, the YMCG will provide a veritable platform for deepening understanding, increasing trust, and fostering cultural interaction among young people.
+The YMCG opens a door through which people can see both outside and inside China.
+As an annual arts and cultural project, the YMCG provides a veritable platform for deepening understanding, increasing trust, and fostering cultural interaction among young people.